Tackling Healthcare Fraud With Medical Licensing

 Medical professionals

-• They also send patients more than one bill for the same service, or bill for a more complicated or expensive procedure than the one a patient received (this is called upcoding)
+• They also send patients more than one bill for the same service, or bill for a more complicated or expensive procedure than the one the patient received (known as upcoding)

-• Doctors falsify records in order to justify fraudulent claims and bills
+• Doctors falsify records to justify fraudulent claims and bills

-• Doctors also perform unnecessary procedures or tests on patients
+• Doctors perform unnecessary procedures or tests on patients

 • Some doctors provide kickbacks to other doctors for referrals

-• Doctors put false diagnosis codes into medical records in order to generate false disability payments or reimbursements
+• Doctors put false diagnosis codes into medical records to generate false disability payments or reimbursements

-• Patients use other people’s health insurance, or allow people to use their insurance
+• Patients use other people's health insurance, or allow others to use their insurance

 • Patients create fake bills for services they didn't receive, often using other people's personal information, and then bill insurance companies or Medicare